|

 Longest Belt Warranty induces us to make doubly sure that

-we ship only high quality belts,
+we ship only high quality belt.

 - 8) Our "Belt Doctor"